robin900/citus/CONNECTIONS.md

 ## Multi-Transaction Context

+A client's transaction with the Citus server has a "multi-transaction context".
+These are extra state values representing conditions that affect what connection context can be used, what executors can be used, and how task queries can be accomplished.

-### Uncommitted DDL
+### Uncommitted DDL (boolean)

-Forbids any connection context except synchronized worker.
+- Forbids any connection context except synchronized worker.
-Forbids task-tracker executor?
+- Forbids task-tracker executor?
-Forbids the creation of temp tables during task query processing.
+- Forbids the creation of temp tables during task query processing.
   (Note: a sequence of CTEs can do a lot of work in this context.)

-### Uncommitted DML
+### Uncommitted DML (set of regclass)

 Note: we track which distributed relations (or local relations?) have undergone DML;
 so that queries not touching those relations have more flexibility in connection